fldbock/aws-tiered-storage/README.md

 # Tiered Storage with S3 File Gateway

-In this demo, you will configure a s3 file gateway, allowing on premises servers to use it as an nfs server, with the added benefit of saving costs by using s3 for storage tiering
+In this demo, you will configure a s3 file gateway, allowing on premises servers to use it as a nfs server, with the added benefit of saving costs by using s3 for storage tiering

 The demo consists of 5 stages, each implementing additional components of the architecture
 - Stage 1: Create & Activate the storage gateway